suraj-shivu/fenwick-trees/README.md

 The `begin()` and `end()` functions have been provided in the iterator to return the appropriate values for stl compatibility.

+Generic functor support for addition, subtraction, and multiplication has been added.

 --------------------------
 ### Instructions to run